Not Just the Girl Next Door

 Not Just the Girl Next Door is the second studio album by Canadian singer Nancy Martinez, released in 1986 by Atlantic Records.

-The album's lead single, "For Tonight", reached number 32 on the US Billboard Hot 100 and number two on the Dance Club Songs chart.
+The album's lead single, "For Tonight", reached number 11 on the US Billboard Hot 100 and number two on the Dance Club Songs chart.
 The follow-up single, "Move Out", reached number 12 on the Dance Club Play chart.

+Critical reception

+The Globe and Mail wrote that "nothing scintillates here, but the songs burble and pop in a series of pleasant grooves."

+AllMusic deemed Not Just the Girl Next Door "one of the best Latin freestyle-oriented albums of the 1980s."